-On recap I believe the magic of cruising are the life long memories that are created from amazing experiences that you can’t have elsewhere.
-So, not to pass the buck, but I thought it would be great to directly share from our eight and four year old daughters their big moments on the Carnival Spirit cruise.
+On recap, I believe the magic of cruising is the lifelong memories that are created from amazing experiences that you can’t have elsewhere.
+So, not to pass the buck, but I thought it would be great to directly share from our eight and four-year old daughters their big moments on the Carnival Spirit cruise.

 1. Swimming with Turtles

 And checking out coral and colourful fish.
 Imogen says, “I liked swimming with the turtles because they don’t swim fast away from us, and I like how graceful they are when they swim.
 I also liked the seagrass.
 I liked how colourful the coral is, I saw a creamy colour, red, blue yellow, pink, orange and white coral.
 It felt nice and calming, and the water was a good temperature.
 You can see lots of fish in the coral, eating the coral, burying for things under the sand... you can see fish above, below and beside you.
 When I was on the beach I loved the soft sand.”

 2. Spectacular Shows

 And meeting the dancers after the show.
 Imogen says, “I like the shows at night time after dinner.
 I liked how they danced, however, sometimes it got a bit loud (& hurt my ears).
 But it’s good dancing and singing.
 Backstage I liked the mirrors with lights around them and the costumes - I liked the design and that they have been worn.”